Virginia ex-governor gets two years in prison for corruption

 RICHMOND, Va.
 (Reuters) - Former Virginia Governor Robert McDonnell was sentenced on Tuesday to two years in federal prison and two years of probation for taking a bribe from a businessman seeking to promote a dietary supplement.

-McDonnell, the first Virginia governor to be convicted of bribe-taking, received a shorter sentence than that sought by prosecutors for accepting sweetheart loans and lavish gifts from entrepreneur Jonnie Williams.
+McDonnell, the first Virginia governor to be convicted of bribe-taking, received a shorter sentence than that sought by prosecutors for accepting sweetheart loans and lavish gifts from businessman Jonnie Williams.

-McDonnell, once a rising star in the Republican Party, was convicted in September along with his estranged wife, Maureen, after a five-week trial that laid bare rifts in their marriage and marred Virginia’s reputation for clean government.
+McDonnell, once a rising star in the Republican Party, was convicted in September along with his estranged wife, Maureen, after a five-week trial that laid bare rifts in their marriage.
 McDonnell left office in January 2014.

 McDonnell, 60, was ordered to report to prison on Feb.
 9. Defense attorneys asked that he be sent to a facility in Petersburg, Virginia, so he could be close to his family.